|

 Books and manuscripts that record "God's word" are transient and susceptible to human corruption (see Jeremiah 8:8) and physical destruction, in this case, fire.
 But God will communicate his word anew; He will "send a holy spirit" whenever necessary.
 Such is the attitude taken by Greber in his Introduction, and such is proclaimed in both the Old and New Testaments.

 The annals of spiritist and psychical literature from the 1930s till the 1980s are quite awesome in quantity.
 They are rife with the names of experimenters, scientists, mediums, and the skeptics.
-But one will search in vain to find the name "Johannes Greber" despite his contribution to the field in understanding the laws and purpose of communicating with holy spirits; a contribution that one has yet to supercede, then or now.
+But one will search in vain to find the name "Johannes Greber" despite his contribution to the field in understanding the laws and purpose of communicating with holy spirits; a contribution that no one has yet to supersede for its clarity, consistency, and significance.

-The Johannes Greber Memorial Foundation was established in Teaneck and operated out of Greber's house under the management of Greber's friend, Fred Haffner, during the 1950s, 60s, 70s, and early 80s.
+The Johannes Greber Memorial Foundation was established in Teaneck and operated out of Greber's house under the management of Fred Haffner during the 1950s, 60s, 70s, and early 80s.
 The Foundation was responsible for the printing and sale of Greber's book and New Testament translation.
-Over the decades the book went through seven printings in English, German, French, and other languages; the seventh edition of which was a gold, paper back, printed in 1987.
+Over the decades the book went through seven printings in English, and appeared in German, French, and other languages; the seventh edition of which was a gold, paperback, printed in 1987.
 For decades, Haffner dutifully mailed out the books.

-By the late 1980s, the Foundation was defunct by a woman, namely Lafollete Becker, who had assumed operation of the Foundation after Haffner.
-She shredded 37,000 copies of Greber's book and closed down the Johannes Greber Memorial Foundation because she was convinced that Greber himself as a spirit instructed her during a prayer meeting that his book was a total mistake and that it should be destroyed.
-Long before Becker took over the Foundation, however, Joseph Greber related the following incident to a friend of this writer.
-That incident is as follows: A few weeks after Greber had passed away in 1943, Johannes Greber allegedly spoke through his wife, Elizabeth, during a prayer meeting (Elizabeth was a medium and was used often by the holy spirit world to assist Greber in his translation of the New Testament as well as relaying messages from the spirit world of God during prayer meetings).
+By the late 1980s, the Foundation was defunct.
+Joseph Greber related the following incident to a friend of this writer.
+That incident is as follows: A few weeks after Pastor Greber had passed away in 1944, he allegedly spoke through his wife, Elizabeth, during a prayer meeting (Elizabeth was a medium and was used often by the holy spirit world to assist Greber in his translation of the New Testament as well as relaying messages from the spirit world of God during prayer meetings).
 This was the only time that Greber would ever speak to that particular prayer group.
 His message was remembered by his son, Joseph, as the following:

 "This is your friend Johannes Greber.
 What I have taught you all these years was the truth.
 In all that you do (in your life?) put God first."

-If this incident is the truth, then in all likelihood, Lafollete Becker was misguided by a lying spirit who wanted to stifle the Foundation.
-To that end, the evil spirit was successful.
-But this website, along with the reprinting of Greber's book by Jalan (Amazon.com ), its availability on the Internet along with all of the older editions (some with an inscription by Greber himself), as well as a new, fresh translation of the German second edition made by Joseph Greber and Elsa Lattey that is availabe on this webpage as an Adobe pdf file (see above, "Click Here") has made good on what the evil spirit world, through Becker as an unwitting instrument, could not stifle.
+This website, along with the reprinting of Greber's book by Jalan (Amazon.com ), its availability on the Internet along with all of the older editions (some with an inscription by Greber himself), as well as a new, fresh translation of the German second edition made by Joseph Greber and Elsa Lattey that is available on this webpage continues in the same Spirit as the Greber Memorial Foundation.
+May God bless you.

-This site is meant primarily for those who are looking for a more meaningful perspective on why life is the way that it is and on the chaos that is known today as "Christianity."
-The impact of the Greber book on my life required me to balance objective, critical scholarship with an intuitive insight that can only come from what seems to be a guidance of sorts from what may be that which the earliest Christians referenced as "a holy spirit."
+This website is meant for those thirsty, inquisitive souls who are digging through the chaos of Christianity for a more meaningful perspective on the Christian message.
+The impact of the Greber book on my life required me to balance objective, critical scholarship with an intuitive insight that I often prayed came from the guidance of a holy spirit.
 As all scholarly-trained persons know, skepticism is necessary for one's venture beyond the scientifically established empirical norms that we, as scholars, all work within.
 But this does not mean a ridicule and an a priori dismissal of that which seems "odd" or "weird," too fantastic to be "real," or too beyond empirical verifications to merit our attention.
-Instead, we are looking for a discernment, a weighing, an analysis, a judgment of things supra-mundane in order to know something about it.
+Instead, we are looking for a discernment, a weighing, an analysis, a judgment of things supra-mundane in order to know something about them.
 Much of what is discussed on this website may not, in fact, be proof of those things discussed.
-Rather, it is to show that such things, e.g., communication with God's spirits, reincarnation, pre-existence, the fall of the spirits from heaven, the physical creation as a result of the fall from heaven, etc., are thoroughly biblical concepts that have nowadays become misunderstood or else classed as non-Christian or "pagan."
+Rather, it is to show that such things, e.g., communication with God's spirits, reincarnation, pre-existence, the fall of the spirits from heaven, the physical creation as a result of the fall from heaven, etc., are thoroughly biblical concepts that have nowadays become misunderstood or misjudged as non-Christian or "occult," which, to many Christians, means "Satanic."

 "There are two ways to be fooled.
 One is to believe what isn't true; the other is to refuse to believe what is true" --Soren Kierkegaard (1813-1855).